oelin/april/readme.md

 # Aprils

-Aprils is tiny library for building recursive descent parsers.
+A tiny library for building recursive descent parsers.
 It's only 260 bytes!

 ## Anyone can write a parser